-- Edit the components, tokens, icons, and other assets in your project.
+- Edit the components, styles, and other assets in your project.

-- Everyone that has view access to your project can now import the assets and use them in other projects.
+- Collaborators that have view access to your project can now import the assets and use them in other projects.
 Imported assets are read-only snapshots and listed in the corresponding left panels, such as the Components and Style Tokens panels.

 Now that you’ve published a version, let’s navigate to another project that might want to use the published assets.

 - Navigate to the “Imported projects” pane on the left side in the target project